coreytree/guitar-note-trainer/README.txt

 # Guitar Note Recognition Exercise

 A single-file, client-side web app for practicing rapid note recognition on guitar.
-Hit **Start**, listen to the spoken note (with string), and play it.
+Hit **Play**, listen to the spoken note (with string), and play it.
 As you improve, speed up the rate.

 > If you're having any issues on **iOS / Safari**, see the notes below.